-- · its powers under the NEL to make the draft rule, - the rule change request, - · submissions received during first round consultation, - the Commission's analysis as to the ways in which the draft rule will or is likely to contribute to the achievement of the NEO, - the application of the draft rule to the Northern Territory, - the revenue and pricing principles outlined in section 2.2.2, and - the submissions in response to the Transmission Planning and Investment Review Stage 3 Draft Report.
+- · its powers under the NEL to make the final rule, - the rule change request, - · submissions received during first round consultation, - the Commission's analysis as to the ways in which the final rule will or is likely to contribute to the achievement of the NEO, - the application of the final rule to the Northern Territory, - the revenue and pricing principles outlined in section 2.2.2, and - the submissions in response to the Transmission Planning and Investment Review Stage 3 Final Report.

-There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.
+There is no relevant Ministerial Council on Energy (MCE) statement of policy principles for this rule change request.75

-The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of AEMO's declared
+The Commission may only make a rule that has effect with respect to an adoptive jurisdiction if satisfied that the proposed rule is compatible with the proper performance of AEMO's declared network functions.76 The more preferable final electricity rule is compatible with AEMO's declared network functions because it is consistent with AEMO's role as the jurisdictional transmission planner in Victoria.

-Under s.
-33 of the NEL and s.
-73 of the NGL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
+75 Under s.
+33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
 The MCE is referenced in the AEMC's governing legislation and is a legally enduring body comprising the Federal, State and Territory Ministers responsible for energy.

-On 1 July 2011, the MCE was amalgamated with the Ministerial Council on Mineral and Petroleum Resources.
-In December 2013, it became known as the Council of Australian Government (COAG) Energy Council.
-In May 2020, the Energy National Cabinet Reform Committee and the Energy Ministers' Meeting were established to replace the former COAG Energy Council.
+76 Section 91(8) of the NEL.